 The invitation to attend the re-entry meeting will be communicated via telephone and in writing, usually via email.
-Re-entry meetings are short, taking less than 10 minutes, and kept small with only the Principal or their delegate attending with the student and their parent/s.
+Re-entry meetings aim to be short, with attendance of required staff such as the principal or their delegate and when able the Classroom Teacher.